rust-lang/rust/src/tools/rust-analyzer/docs/dev/setup.md

 ```

 In the output of this command, there should be a file path provided to the installed binary on  your local machine.
-It should look something like the following output below
+It should look something like the following output below:

 ```
 Installing <path-to-rust-analyzer-binary>